vnetcon/jdbc-json/README.md

 # jdbc-json
 jdbc driver for parsing jsno/xml files direclty to database.
+This driver is a part of our bigger picture of local vendor independed BigData based on Apache Drill.

 At the moment this is not yet added to dev-env.zip.
 This will be done soon.